 He could as well have been describing Div.
 Div is our unique programme of general cultural studies.
 In these lessons, boys engage with a wide range of subjects, from English Literature to Ancient History to the History of Science.
 Lessons are often discussion-based, and Div is not bound by the examined curriculum.
 Teachers who take Div (referred to as ‘Div dons’) are drawn from the whole range of academic departments.
 As boys progress through the school, the direction of study is often steered towards their own academic interests.

 “Think of Div as ‘All you need to know about anything you want’ and you pretty much have it.”

 The academic pace at Winchester is fast and fulfilling.
 We do not solely teach boys to pass exams, but their results speak for themselves.
-The Cambridge IGCSE and Pre-U programmes prepare boys for life and learning at university.
+The Cambridge IGCSE and A-Level programmes prepare boys for life and learning at university.

 “It’s very easy to find friends you can relate to.”

 Outside the classrooms and boarding houses, boys form friendships through the many clubs and societies on offer.
 New clubs are formed when interests are shared, and many societies date back a hundred or more years.
 A huge choice of activities, both sporting and cultural, give boys the chance to balance their academic schedules with broader and less pressurised pursuits.

 Physical education is vital if academic education is to flourish.
 With over thirty sports on offer from the outset, there is a sport to suit every boy, and excellent coaching and facilities

 “I moved to Winchester because my parents told me it was excellent academically but the sporting facilities were equally good.”